kaunel85/ong-bylaws/bylaws.md

      5. Be responsible for handling all disciplinary issues relating to the Phikeia program (see Sections 81 and 82).
      6. Be responsible for creating the educational curriculum and planning Phikeia retreat and initiation.
      7. If available member of the Chapter Advisory Board shall attend Pallas Committee meetings.

-112. Risk Management Committee
-     1. Chaired by the Risk Management Chairman.
-     2. Consists of the Risk Management Chairman, Phikeia Educator, Social Chairman, Brotherhood Chair, House Manager, President, and other Active Members.
-     3. Ensure that all event planners are aware of the the risk management policies and procedures.
-     4. Serve as consult during the planning of events and submission of risk management forms.
-     5. Develop recommendations, rules, and bylaws to minimize risk to the Chapter, property, and individuals.

 113. The Awards Committee shall:
      1. Be chaired by the Awards Chair